techpro-studio/iOSAppArchitecture/README.md

 # iOSAppArchitecture
 iOS app architecture example based on Clean Architecture.

+Repositorory doesn't have xcodeproj.
+It uses project.yml and Xcodegen utility.

 MVPCF - it is like Reactive MVP + Coordinator + Factory.
 Presenter is the same thing like ViewModel in MVVM, but different naming.
 ViewModel name uses for different approaches;